seesykescode/md_previewer/README.md

 > Markdown Previewer for Free Code Camp's Front End Libraries Projects.

 ## To-Do's as of 4/23/2019
 - Styling (mobile and desktop)
-- Figuring out hot to get line breaks to work for default entry
+~~Figuring out hot to get line breaks to work for default entry~~ Done 4/28
 - adding FCC test cdn